mertyuksel/todo-web-app/README.md

-# Deploying Microservices over Docker Containers
-## CSE8090 Graduation Project
+# todo-web-app

-We automated the deployment process of a simple to-do web application.
+Automated the deployment process of a simple to-do web application.

 ### Technologies used:
 - Docker